Ninety-nine percent of career success hinges on your ability to communicate

-Here are 13 behaviors to practice in 2013.
+Here are 13 behaviors to practice.
 If you can master these over the course of the next year, your career will take a giant leap.

 1. Confront thoughtfully.
 Sometimes you want to confront another person about a disruptive behavior, for example, or a performance issue.
 Many people never learn how to give feedback well, whether positive or negative.
 Learn best practices in giving feedback.